hbctraining/FoG_scRNA-seq_viz/FoG_scRNAseq_viz.md

 <img src="img/SC_metrics_umpa_loadObj_SCTv2.png" width="800">
 </p>

 With the color scale of the FeaturePlots, it can be difficult to distinguish the precise effect on individual clusters.
-Next, we use **boxplots** to zoom in on the number of genes expressed in each cluster.
-The corresponding UMAP is displayed for comparison:
+Next, we use **boxplots** to zoom in on the number of genes expressed in each cluster and more **quantitatively assess the differences**.
+The corresponding UMAP is displayed for comparison.

 ```r
 # Boxplot of nGene per cluster